 Predefined Default Roles

 SuperAdmin roles will have all the privileges and permissions for the entire system.
-Editor roles will have the Create, Read, Update, Delete, Publish privileges.
+Editor roles will have the Create, Read, Update, Delete, and Publish privileges.
 Author roles will have the same privileges, but only on their own content.

 One of the main goals of RBAC is to only grant contributors the access they need to do their missions and prevent them from having irrelevant access.
 A well-designed RBAC system also simplifies and streamlines the administration of access.

-The best practices to implement custom roles is to start by considering the roles for each contributor in the publishing process in your agency, or company, or your client’s company.
+The best practice to implement custom roles is to start by considering the roles for each contributor in the publishing process in your agency, company, or your client’s company.
 This way, you will mimic your organizational structure inside your Strapi Admin panel.
 You can then consolidate or break out roles as needed based on how people in different job functions are meant to use Strapi.

 The role that will be defined should be strictly based on each contributor’s responsibilities.
 Reduce risk, both from malicious intent and user errors by following the principle of least privilege i.e setting up roles for the lowest level of permissions first.

 The Strapi RBAC is designed to be additive: if users have several role assignments, users’ permissions will be the union of the defined privileges.
-The practice can facilitate management and update of roles.
+The practice can facilitate management and the update of roles.
 Overlapping roles should be considered only if the user is assigned to have several levels of permissions in the publishing process.

 One of the benefits of the RBAC is to reduce administrative work.
 If you have many users in your organization, make sure that users can be grouped into specific roles with the same permissions to maximize efficiency.

-The advanced RBAC included in Strapi Enterprise Edition allows admin to set different permissions for each field in any content types for any Create, Read, Update or Delete operation.
+The advanced RBAC included in Strapi Enterprise Edition allows the admin to set different permissions for each field in any content type for any Create, Read, Update or Delete operation.
 It is recommended to add the permission status in your workflow to define the permissions during the content type creation process.

 Learn more about Strapi Enterprise Editions